 I distinctly remember a year ago telling my parents I wanted to be a vagabond.
 My Mom quickly reacted: “Isn’t that a homeless person?”
 I thought it was just a person who wandered, but of course Moms are always right.
 I googled and sure enough a vagabond is someone who “wanders from place to place without a home or job.”
-I suppose that wasn’t fitting because I had a virtual job and wanted to continue to work but live everywhere and anywhere (hence my Instagram handle: @FromHeretoSunday).
+I suppose that wasn’t fitting because I had a virtual full time job pre-pandemic and wanted to continue to work but live everywhere and anywhere (hence my Instagram handle: @FromHeretoSunday).
 So, I looked up another term to describe this lifestyle I wanted.
 I soon found “peripatetic” – ah ha!
 This is it!

 per·i·pa·tet·ic [adjective]: “traveling from place to place, especially working or based in various places for relatively short periods.” [noun]: a person who travels from place to place.

 Many went straight to how difficult it would be, how many logistics there are, and basically any related con.
 Wandering souls who pick up this lifestyle seem to receive a ton of criticism from outsiders that think: “oh, they’re just lost.”
-This is a pet peeve of mine because, hey, I’m not lost!
+But hey, I’m not lost!
 I have an established career and a hobby [travel] that just turned into a lifestyle fitting for where I was — which is a calling to explore!
 Interestingly enough, there are many careers today that allow you to wander as a digital nomad and others that are set up to take advantage of work & travel, such as a traveling nurse.

-While I have enjoyed bouncing around, I continue to receive judgment on my decision to continuously travel and I wonder how many other peripatetics/digital nomads face this.
+While I have enjoyed bouncing around, I continue to receive judgment on my decision to continuously travel and I wonder how many other travelers face this.
 Does it really sound all that ridiculous?
 Do we have to settle down in one place forever?
 No, but I struggle with the negativity because I have found this experience to be very worthwhile (not to mention easier than most people would suspect)!
-Therefore, today I would like to focus my post on Everything To Gain From Being a Peripatetic.
+Therefore, today I would like to focus on Everything To Gain From Being a Peripatetic.

 I started my journey in the U.S. and continue to remain excited about all of the cities I have yet to move to and explore!
 I have checked off San Francisco, Chicago, Austin, and Denver and am off to Honolulu next.
 I’m focusing my list on places I repeatedly hear only amazing things about (though I suppose it’s hard to get a native to provide an objective opinion and potentially offer any insight into the cons of where they’re from)!
 I also prioritize liberal areas and differing regions.
-I already plan on moving to the south after Honolulu to explore Charleston, South Carolina and the surrounding area (what’s life like in the south!?).
+I already plan on moving to the south after Honolulu to explore Charleston, South Carolina and the surrounding area (what’s life like in the south)!?
 Thus far, in just the US alone, moving from region to region has opened my eyes more than I expected and continues to expand my mind and curiosity.

 I could have stayed in any one of the cities I moved to but part of the glory of moving around for me is to maximize my time as a virtual employee and gain as many experiences possible.
 This way, I can understand what area is the most fitting for me where I could perhaps see myself “settling down” and also understand what life could be like in these areas.
 Thus far, I’ve noticed the most important things are the people you surround yourself with [follow the happy people!] and then the geography surrounding you will in one way or another dictate how you lead your life – whether it be active, mellow, adventurous, social, etc. Each city and region offers so much, and as you have read in my Pros and Cons lists, your favorite area can say a lot about what you value in a lifestyle, the people you surround yourself with and who you want to be.

 I’ve met many amazing people over the last 1+ year, but one girl stands out in my mind as she truly inspired me.
 I met her on Craigslist, she needed a roommate for a month in Chicago (shout out Wicker Park!) and it fit perfectly with my timing.
 I could tell when I moved in she was a hippie, after all she had a yoga mat and Buddha sculpture in the living room instead of a TV.
 I loved it.
 She is a few years younger than me and knew exactly who she was, what she could offer to the world, and where she wanted to be in life.
 This was more than I can say for where I was in life at her age and even when I met her.
 I was so intrigued by her life story, unique from “everyone else” in that she had a passion and actually followed through with it.
 She ended up moving to Kathmandu for a self-guided meditation and is now in Asheville continuing to follow her dream.
 I share part of her story with you because she was an example of someone that inspired me and someone I am so happy I met on my nomadic journey.

 I leave you with this quote, that certainly encourages me to keep going.
 There is so much I want to see and do.
 I know that I won’t be able to fit it all in one lifetime but since it’s the only one I have, I’m not going to let it go to waste!
 Onward I go #YOLO